rfc-st/humble/README.md

-  -u URL -a                            Print statistics of the analysis performed against the URL -u URL -b                            Analyzes the URL and prints overall findings -u URL -b -o csv                     Analyzes the URL and exports overall findings to CSV format -u URL -l es                         Analyzes the URL and prints (in Spanish) detailed findings -u URL -o pdf                        Analyzes the URL and exports detailed findings to PDF format -u URL -o html -of test              Analyzes the URL and exports detailed findings to HTML format and 'test' filename
+  -u URL -a                            Print statistics of the analysis performed against the URL -u URL -b                            Analyzes the URL and prints overall findings -u URL -b -o csv                     Analyzes the URL and exports overall findings to CSV format -u URL -cicd A                       Analyzes the URL and prints CI/CD results, warning if they do not reach an 'A' grade -u URL -l es                         Analyzes the URL and prints (in Spanish) detailed findings -u URL -o pdf                        Analyzes the URL and exports detailed findings to PDF format -u URL -o html -of test              Analyzes the URL and exports detailed findings to HTML format and 'test' filename